 Full details of the providers currently accepting applications are available through the SBCI website.

-Up to the end of June 2021, loans under this Scheme are currently subject to State Aid rules analogous to the terms of the State Aid Temporary Framework introduced in response to COVID-19.
+Loans under this scheme are currently subject to State Aid rules analogous to the terms of the State Aid Temporary Framework introduced in response to COVID-19 and will apply for the duration of the Brexit Impact Loan Scheme.

 More information on the State Aid Temporary Framework (PDF, 255KB)